 Crack is Cheaper: Bill Gates says that people can still afford to get medical help if they buy a PC over a Mac.

-Closer to the point of this trope is Boba Fett.
+Boba Fett.
 He only appears for eight seconds and gets killed by Hitler of all people, but his lines were so awesome that he's become very popular, with people pleading for him to return.
 Interestingly enough, he was voiced by Ray William Johnson, a particularly divisive YouTube personality, which shows how much people liked the character.

 Nikola Tesla.
 His battle with Thomas Edison was one of the most requested rap battles up until they fought.
 He also is one of the few battlers to be overwhelmingly considered by fans to have curb stomped his opponent.